Family, hometown celebrate U.S. soldier's release from Taliban

 The town had been planning a vigil for June 28 as part of a long-running “Bring Bowe Back” campaign.
 That celebration will go ahead but will now be called “Bowe is Home 2014,” or "Bowe is Back," said organizer Debbie O'Neill.

-O'Neill said the community had never forgotten Bergdahl and recently refreshed the yellow ribbons that have been tied to posts around town for the past five years in his honour.
+O'Neill said the community had never forgotten Bergdahl and recently refreshed the yellow ribbons that have been tied to posts around town for the past five years in his honor.

 Signs that read: "Standing with Bowe" decorate many storefronts in the community of about 8,000 people, which makes up part of an affluent resort region in central Idaho considered an international ski destination.